visiondrag/visiondrag/README.md

 ## Current Works
  * AI Researcher at Sejong Uni, AI Engineer at Qlay Technologies !!
- * Research on AI Agent, Robotics !!
+ * Research on AI Agent, Robotics and Space Exploration !!

 ## Other Stuff